CQCL/tket/CONTRIBUTING.md

 #### Linting

-We use [pylint](https://pypi.org/project/pylint/) on the CI to check compliance with a set of style requirements (listed in `pytket/.pylintrc`).
-You should run `pylint` over any changed files before submitting a PR, to catch any issues.
+We use [ruff](https://github.com/astral-sh/ruff) on the CI to check compliance with a set of style requirements (listed in `ruff.toml`).
+You should run `ruff` over any changed files before submitting a PR, to catch any issues.

+An easy way to meet all formatting and linting requirements is to issue `pre-commit run --all-files` or `make lint` before sending a PR.

 ## Version numbers